 Guava, both the fruit and leaves, is considered great for removing plaque and reducing irritation of the gums.
 You can chew the leaves and then spit them out, or, take an unripe piece of guava and chew on it.
 You can also find mouth rinses that contain guava leaf extract at your local health food store or online.

-Hopefully, in this list of the top ten methods for removing plaque at home you found several strategies to help you win the fight against plaque and achieve better oral health.
+Hopefully, on this list of the top ten methods for removing plaque at home, you found several strategies to help you win the fight against plaque and achieve better oral health.
 However, none of these can replace the benefits of regular professional dental care and cleanings.

 You should aim to have your teeth cleaned professionally at least twice a year.